 To get to Fort Louis, take the steps from the “sous préfecture” car park.

 5. Get kissed by a butterfly

-Butterflies fluttered above and all around us as we walked through the lush tropical rainforest at The Butterfly Farm.
+Butterflies fluttered above and all around us as we walked through the lush tropical rain forest at The Butterfly Farm.
 If I was very still, the tropical butterflies would even land on me!

-The Butterfly Farm is open daily from 9am – 3:30pm.
+The St Maarten Butterfly Farm is open daily from 9am – 3:30pm.
 Admission is $15 per person and includes a return visit during your stay on the island.
 Cruise ship passengers receive a small discount.
 It’s best to go early in the morning when new born butterflies emerge and flutter around.

 6. Discover local species